 Nothing ever goes away until it has taught us what we need to know. —Pema Chödrön

 I noticed a strong pattern of themes emerge while looking back through my notes from my sessions with my coach.
-While we covered a lot of ground in those two years, if we were to look at the basic underlying issue in each session there would appear to be a lot of repetition.
+While we covered a lot of ground, if we were to look at the basic underlying issue in each session there would appear to be a lot of repetition.

 Now, it might be easy to assume that challenges we’d worked on would come up again because I wasn’t following through or because our sessions weren’t effective.
 That just isn’t true.